 When a man takes a wife he is doing something immeasurably deeper—something of far greater import—than just finding a solution to his dilemma of loneliness and lack of physical intimacy with a woman.
 I think it will do every prospective husband well to consider that he is (or should be) doing more for his bride than she is doing for him—and then to always behave in accordance with that conviction.
 By this I mean not that he should over-value his contribution (that would simply be arrogance), but that he should always keep his actions and motives in check, seeking God's approval, in accordance with the conviction of the Holy Spirit, in all his interactions with her.

 So where does this leave us men who see clearly that we have misbehaved?
 I think it's safe to assume that we all have misbehaved in light of God's charge to "love our wives, as Christ loved the church, laying down His life for her."
 (Ephesians 5:25)

 I want to sound a call to husbands everywhere, in whatever circumstance they may find themselves and their marriage.
 Men, love your wife, as Christ loved the church, laying down His life for her!
 Your love, as it reflects God's love, is more powerful than you know!

-God's own example, as He considered the destruction of His chosen people: He told Moses, "Step aside as I destroy these people and start over with someone new, who is more likely to reciprocate my love for them." (a paraphrase).
+God's own example, as He considered the destruction of His chosen people: He told Moses, "Step aside as I destroy these people and start over with someone new, who is more likely to reciprocate my love for them." (a paraphrase of Exodus 32:9).
 But Moses intervened (prophetically echoing God's own sentiment) and God relented, upholding His own promise of love toward a stiff-necked people.